abhi-niceincontact/action-dynamic-forms/README.md

 # Field Field JSON Schema

-The form is generated from JSON array for IFormFieldConfig schema:
+The form is generated from array of IFormFieldConfig interface:

 ## IFormFieldConfig